itemduper/reorg_case_study/README.md

 Thanks for the opportunity!
 Here is my case study.
 At this time it is a minimum viable product without tests implemented, due to attempting to solve database write performance issues I ran into in my dev environment under WSL2.
 I will be updating this package as I am able to implement the remaining features I have planned.

-This was developed under using PHP 7.3, Laravel 8, and Node 16.1.0.
+This was developed using PHP 7.3, Laravel 8, and Node 16.1.0.

 This requires [composer](https://getcomposer.org/download/) and [npm](https://nodejs.org/en/download/package-manager/) to install.